Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/RunningTomcat.md

    ~~~

    {% include note.html content="
-   For more information on the environment variable prerequisites used by Tomcat, consult `$TOMCAT_HOME/bin/catalina.sh (or catalina.bat)` file."
+   For more information on the environment variable prerequisites used by Tomcat, consult `${tomcat_home}/bin/catalina.sh (or catalina.bat)` file."
    %}

 ## Troubleshooting

- * Some platforms may require the `$TOMCAT_HOME/bin/setenv.sh` file to have executable permissions (this issue will manifest itself as permission errors in the log files).
+ * Some platforms may require the `${tomcat_home}/bin/setenv.sh` file to have executable permissions (this issue will manifest itself as permission errors in the log files).
  * Do not forget include the `m` in your `-Xms` and `-Xmx` settings.
- * You may have allocated too much memory for the JVM settings if Tomcat fails to start and you get the following error reported in the Tomcat log `catalina.out`:
+ * You may have allocated too much memory for the JVM settings if Tomcat fails to start, and you get the following error reported in the Tomcat log `catalina.out`:

    ~~~
    Error occurred during initialization of VM